CenikLab/CenikLab.github.io/README.md

 - Install Ruby dependencies with `bundle install`
 - Install Node.js dependencies with `npm install`

-Alternatively, you can try developing the site in a Docker devcontainer with VS Code.
+Alternatively, you can develop the site in a Docker devcontainer with VS Code.
 The associated configuration details are in this repo under [.devcontainer](.devcontainer), and essentially go through the above steps but inside a container.
+However, you might find performance suffers when developing under this approach.
+The build when running on a Windows laptop takes 10-20 seconds, while inside a devcontainer takes 150-180 seconds.

 ### Serve the site in development
 ```